EasyCorp/EasyAdminBundle/Resources/doc/advanced-tutorials/customizing-backend-actions.md

 The following properties can be configured for each action:

   * `name`, this is the only mandatory option.
-Later in this chapter you'll fully understand the importance of this option when defining your own custom actions.
+Later in this article you'll fully understand the importance of this option when defining your own custom actions.
   * `type`, (default value: `method`), this option defines the type of action, which can be `method` or `route`.
-Later in this chapter you'll fully understand the importance of this option when defining your own custom actions.
+Later in this article you'll fully understand the importance of this option when defining your own custom actions.
   * `label`, is the text displayed in the button or link associated with the